FREQUENTLY ASKED QUESTIONS

 What size should the audition photos be?
 Do they need to be professionally taken or printed?

 Audition photos do not need to be professionally taken or printed (photos taken on a cell phone are just fine), so long as the photos are clear and taken in a well-lit area.
-While any size is acceptable for printed photos, 4x6 is preferred.
+For photos uploaded to our online registration form, they must be cropped to square before uploading in order to display correctly.
+For printed photos for walk-in registrants, any size is acceptable, but 4x6 is preferred.

 How soon will I receive my audition results?